 I’ve never ordered from a food truck before and was hoping to buy lunch from one of the few trucks that lined Klyde Warren Park.

 Nothing looked too appealing (and everything was so overpriced!), so we ended up sitting down at the museum cafe.
-I was pretty surprised by how well the cooks know their stuff.
-They treat every plate as a work of art (Isn’t it so fitting?).
 Since I’m still in the middle of my cleanse, I had a grilled chicken salad without all the good stuff (dressing, cheese, croutons, bacon, etc.).
-Jie’s soup and sandwich sampler was a little more pleasing to the eye.

 We finished off jie’s birthday date by chilling at my place for a few hours.
 The baby brother’s youth group friends were over and invited us to play a few rounds of mafia with them.
 Ian…Henry…and Alex.
 You guys are really strange but also hilarious.